eProsima/Fast-DDS/examples/cpp/dds/DiscoveryServerExample/README.md

                     Server address (Default address: 127.0.0.1).
   -p <num>        --connection-port=<num>
                     Server listening port (Default port: 16166).
-  -d <num>        --connection-discovery-server-id <num>
-                    Id of the Discovery Server to connect with.
-GUID will be calculated from id (if not set, this DS will not connect to other server).
   -z <num>        --timeout <num>
                     Number of seconds before finish the process (Default: 0 = till ^C).
 ```